Saturday, March 10, 2012

 1997: The Spice Girls told us what we really, really want--"Wannabe" at #1 for the third week.

-2003: Mark Knopfler, lead singer and lead guitarist of Dire Straits, suffered a broken collar bone and six broken ribs when his motorcycle collided with a car in mid-morning traffic.
+2003: Mark Knopfler, lead singer and lead guitarist of Dire Straits, suffered a broken collarbone, a broken shoulder blade, and six broken ribs when his motorcycle collided with a car in mid-morning traffic.
+Not the best place to be riding a motorcycle.

 2004: Bryan McFadden quit Westlife, saying he wanted to spend more time with his family.